The Shark Nebula

 This was definitely the toughest target I’ve imaged yet!
 Astrophotographers wanting to capture the Shark Nebula tend to travel to the darkest skies possible, but my approach is always to try from a city and test what’s possible.
 For this, I used my faithful Askar FRA400 telescope and ZWO ASI2600MC PRO camera.
 Being a broadband target, I didn’t use any filters, instead relying on a long total integration time.
 Well, I can now safely conclude the Shark can be imaged from Bortle 8 skies, but I wouldn’t necessarily recommend it!

 It’s so incredibly faint that it didn’t show up at all in single 2-minute subs, and can’t really be seen even in a freshly integrated 20-hour image.
+Check the source data near the end of this page to see what I mean!

-Still, once I began processing the data it was possible to draw out some details.
+Once I began processing the data it was possible to draw out some details.
 The signal was still very weak though, and I ran into many problems.

 First, noise.
 Normally I use Topaz DeNoise AI, but I’d heard good things about the recently released NoiseXTerminator plug-in for PixInsight.
 I gave it a go and wow, it’s impressive.
 See below for a before / after slider comparison.
 NoiseXTerminator will be my go-to noise reduction method from now on.